 - Over-consumption.
-Sure, a family may like the taste of Honey Nut Cheerios, but being forced to eat the same cereal day in and day out just to avoid wasting the money spent on a bulk-sized family pack of cereal is simply excessive.
+Sure, a family might like the taste of Honey Nut Cheerios, but being forced to eat the same cereal day in and day out just to avoid wasting the money spent on a bulk-sized family pack of cereal is simply excessive.

 - Storage space.
 Once the groceries and canned food exceed the available cabinetry in the home, and begin encroaching upon the living space, there’s a problem.

 What to Do: Always read the price tag label as you go through the warehouse aisles.
 They typically have the cost-per-unit price clearly shown on the tags, Nitzsche said.
 This can help make the decision between buying bulk or at your local grocer much easier.

 Also, being realistic about purchases can make saving money almost instinctive.
 If you know you’re not going to have that cheese-stuffed ravioli you sampled anytime this week for dinner, pass on it — chances are, you won’t miss it.

 Financial Philosophy: “I enjoy getting more for less.”

 Another type of saver addicted to saving money are extreme couponers.
 Couponing has been a widely publicized phenomena, especially with the help of TLC’s Extreme Couponing show, but as viewers get a longer peek behind the coupon stacking lifestyle, there become evident precautions that need to be taken to ensure that money is still, in fact, being saved.